View/Export Results

 R-squared is the share of variation in your outcome that the model explains.
 It does not mean the model is "X% accurate," and a higher R-squared does not guarantee the model is correct or causal.
 Use it alongside diagnostics and effect sizes.

-quiz How many responses do I need for regression? expand_more
+quiz How many data points do I need for regression? expand_more

 It depends on the number of predictors, missing data, and how precise you need estimates to be.
 As a practical rule, avoid many predictors with a small sample because coefficients become unstable.
-Use sample size for regression to plan, and keep a focused model when responses are limited.
+Use sample size guidelines to plan, and keep a focused model when data is limited.